sidev86/get_next_line/README.md

 But let's define the parameters that the function takes as input:

-- path: it is a string that represents the path of the file to open or create.
+- <code>path:</code> it is a string that represents the path of the file to open or create.
-- flags: specify how the file should be opened.
+- <code>flags:</code> specify how the file should be opened.
 These flags, are constants defined in the fcntl.h library and can include O_RDONLY (open read only), O_WRONLY (open write only), O_RDWR (open read and write), O_CREAT (create the file if it does not exist), O_TRUNC (truncate the file if it already exists) and others.
-- mode: is an optional argument that is used only when the O_CREAT flag is specified.
+- <code>mode:</code> is an optional argument that is used only when the O_CREAT flag is specified.
 It specifies file access permissions for the case in which the file is to be created.
 These permissions are represented as constants in the sys/stat.h library